bullocke/coded/docs/examples.rst

 Timeseries Examples
 ===================

-Example of degradation events and their corresponding Landsat time series can be found in the `javascript repository`_ in the file 'v0.2/examples/timeSeries'.
+Example of degradation events and their corresponding Landsat time series can be found in the `javascript repository`_ in the file 'v0.2/examples/1.
+Timeseries Examples'.
 The code can be run by selecting 'Run' at the top of the page (1 in figure below), then choosing an example in the drop down menu (2).

 .. _javascript repository: https://code.earthengine.google.com/?accept_repo=users/bullocke/coded
 .. image:: images/timeSeries1.jpg